valboz/RTModel/docs/DataPreparation.md

 ## Directory structure

-Each microlensing event should have its own dedicated directory (e.g. `/event001`).
+Each microlensing event should have its own dedicated directory (e.g. `/event001/`).

-This directory should contain a subdirectory named `Data`.
+This directory should contain a subdirectory named `/Data`.

-The `Data` directory should contain all photometric time series available for the analysis.
+The `/Data` directory should contain all photometric time series available for the analysis.
 Each series (data collected by a single telescope in one filter) corresponds to one file with extension  `.dat`.

 ## Photometry files

 The content of each `.dat` file should be as in the following example:

 ```
-# Mag err HJD
+# Mag err HJD-2450000
 19.0232 0.012 8370.1223
 19.0150 0.011 8370.2421
 19.0034 0.011 8370.3697